 (a one way road, from hot to cold.)

 Always remember that you can’t create cold.
 Heat only flows from warmer to cooler.
 Your refrigeration contraption, including air conditioners both automotive and buildings, can only add more heat to the surroundings.
 Running a 1500 Watt refrigerator adds the equivalent heat of running a 1500 Watt hair dryer the same length of time.
-Your heat pump contraption collects heat from the cold side with a lower temperature heat exchanger (usually filled with refrigerant in a gas state) that then circulates out the the hot side where it is compressed to a liquid by an electric pump, increasing it’s temperature to higher than the kitchen ‘room temperature’ and into another heat exchanger on the ‘hot side’ where the hot liquid radiates the heat away to the room.
-Just like inside the ice-chest, heat only flows from warmer to cooler, but from the radiator to the room in the hot/liquid side of the cycle rather than from the air inside the ice-chest to the heat exchanger of the cold/gaseous portion of the cycle.
+Heat exchangers, which keep two fluids separate yet transfer heat between them, can be found in heating/air-conditioning ducts, nuclear power plants, and cooling gasoline engines or warming car heater air in the form of a radiator, as fluids need not be liquid – atmosphere behaves fluidly.
+Your heat pump contraption (refrigerator/freezer) collects heat from the cold side with a lower temperature heat exchanger tubing (usually filled with refrigerant in a gaseous state) coiled within the freezer compartment that then circulates out to the hot side where it is compressed to a liquid by an electric pump, increasing it’s temperature to higher than the kitchen ‘room temperature’ and into another heat exchanger on the ‘hot side’ where the hot liquid radiates the heat away to the room.
+Just like inside the ice-chest portion of the refrigerator, heat still only flows from warmer to cooler, but now from the hot radiator coiled on its back, into to the room where the hot/liquid side of the cycle is exposed to atmosphere, rather than from the air inside the ice-chest to the heat exchanger of the cold/gaseous portion of the cycle.
 In order to separate the two sides, the pump sucks on the cold side, creating a vacuum into which the warm (now cooler) liquid passes through a tiny hole, that aperture is known as the Bernoulli Valve named for the guy that figured out that in order for the liquid to expand into a gas it takes a large amount of heat.
 Guess where it collects that heat from.
 That’s right, the freezer.
+110% of the heat energy removed from inside your refrigerator now heats your kitchen – the extra 10% or so comes from the electrical energy running the compressor pump, the friction of the coolant, the interior lamp bulb, icemaker motor and valve (if equipped) and the heater coils of the frost-free feature.

 NO CAKE, JUST ICING AND FROSTING